Juliandlb/distributed-ray-cluster/ray_cluster/REMOTE_WORKER_INSTRUCTIONS.md

 ## 🎯 Success Criteria

 ✅ You should see:
-1. Worker container running on your laptop
+1. Worker container running on your remote worker node
 2. Worker appears in Ray dashboard at http://10.11.0.4:8265
-3. Interactive prompts are processed on your laptop
+3. Interactive prompts are processed on your remote worker node
-4. Response shows your laptop's hostname/IP
+4. Response shows your remote worker's hostname/IP

 **That's it!
-Your Arch Linux laptop is now a remote worker in the VM's Ray cluster! 🎉**
+Your remote worker node is now part of the VM's Ray cluster! 🎉**